conda-incubator/setup-miniconda/README.md

   the `channels` input in the action they must not conflict with what was defined in `environment.yaml`, otherwise the conda solver might find conflicts and result in very long install times.
 - Conda activation does not correctly work on `sh`.
-Please use `bash.
+Please use `bash`.

 ## Project History and Contributing